 Stem cells are rare and only available in limited supply, whether from the patients themselves or from donors.
 Cells obtained from the same person who will receive them may be abnormal if the patient is ill or the tissue is contaminated with disease-causing cells.
-Also, obtaining the cells often requires significant surgical procedures.
+Also, the cells can often be obtained only through significant surgical procedures.
 The challenge, therefore, has been three-fold:

-- to identify the stem cells;

-- to create techniques and processes that we can use to expand these rare cells in sufficient quantities for effective transplants; and - to establish a bank of normal human stem or progenitor cells that we can use for transplantation into individuals whose own cells are not suitable because of disease or other reasons.
+- 1) to identify the stem cells; - 2) to create techniques and processes that can be used to expand these rare cells in sufficient quantities for effective transplants; and - 3) to establish a bank of normal human stem or progenitor cells that can be used for transplantation into individuals whose own cells are not suitable because of disease or other reasons.